 The Future Health Index (FHI) is a research-based platform designed to help determine the readiness of countries to address global health challenges and build sustainable, fit-for-purpose national health systems.
 By examining the role of technology in the health system, the aim of FHI is to provide actionable insights to healthcare professionals, governments and patients that will also improve their experience with healthcare.

-A full list of sources for all three reports is available here.
+A full list of sources for all four years of FHI reports is available here.

 If you have any issues, questions or remarks regarding the Future Health Index platform, please contact us via email@example.com.